Applications are now closed

 The placements we offer funding for are for a five to eight week programme.

 You must be available for the entire duration of the programme.
 It is not possible to extend internships beyond the agreed programmes.
 We do not provide funding retrospectively for placements obtained independently through our delivery partners, or in other companies.

 Online internships are competitive.
 Funding will be awarded to candidates who have a strong academic record and can demonstrate an interest in China.
 There are three stages of assessment:

 - written application

-- phone interview
+- telephone/video interview

-- final British Council assessment
+- final selection by the British Council.

 - academic achievement

-- interest in chosen industry
+- your interest in your chosen industry

-- scanned copy of passport
+- a scanned copy of your passport